bhiggi12/389Rfall18/week/8/writeup/README.md

   * csec.umd.edu (packet: 138-141)  [Screenshot from Wireshark ](images/wireshark_traceroute_csec.png)
   * google.com (packets: 502-505)

+  Determined using the tutorial from [Wikiversity's Wireshark/ICMP Trace](https://en.wikiversity.org/wiki/Wireshark/ICMP_Trace) and looking for a similar pattern to packets in [traceroute_example.pcap](code/traceroute_example.pcap)
+    *

 2. The hackers use the names `laz0rh4x` and `c0uchpot4doz`.
 (Found in the [Chatroom Text](chatroom sessions/))
+  * Found this chatroom by scrolling through the packets, viewing the ASCII text in the hex viewer at the bottom, and finding "please enter a username:" and did a follow->TCP Stream

 3. The hacker, `laz0rh4x`, is using IP 104.248.224.85 and connecting from DigitalOcean, US, NYC.
 The hacker, `c0uchpot4dox`, is using IP 206.189.113.189 and connecting from DigitalOcean, US, NYC.